ldanilek/whisper/README.md

 - Expire manually
 - Display error if whisper expired
-- Display when it will expire (accesses or time remaining)
 - Display secret as plaintext for easy copying
 - Download secret as txt file